KatsJohn/KatsJohn/README.md

 * Focus: Applying AI and ML in real-world problems in Engineering and Finance.

 # Why Engineering?
-I don’t just watch Formula 1 for the race.
-I watch it for the aerodynamics, the telemetry, and the split-second data processing.
-Indicative projects that I have been working on, are:
-* Designing and developing a scale Formula 1 prototype using industry-standard CAD and CFD tools/simulations in the context of STEM Racing program.
+* I am passionate about F1 racing with particular interest in aerodynamics, telemetry, and the split-second data processing.
+In that context, I am currently designing and developing a scale Formula 1 prototype using industry-standard CAD and CFD tools/simulations as part of the STEM Racing program.
+---
+Beyond that, indicative projects that I have been working on, are:
+* Engineered navigation software enabling an autonomous vehicle in MIT's Racecar Challenge to navigate complex tracks via line-following, lane-tracking, and obstacle avoidance (cone slaloms).
 * Developing sustainable indoor agriculture solutions for educational environments, specializing in climate-resilient cultivation systems such as vertical tower gardens for schools.
 Optimizing system maintenance efficiency by researching, selecting and integrating via Python/XRP a suite of 6 specialized sensors.
-* Engineered navigation software enabling an autonomous vehicle in MIT's Racecar Challenge to navigate complex tracks via line-following, lane-tracking, and obstacle avoidance (cone slaloms).
 * Engineered a predictive model in Python to classify lung disease risk within a large-scale dataset of 20,000+ individuals.
 Performed feature selection and analysis on a multi-variable dataset (>10 parameters), optimizing the model to identify key medical indicators and improve diagnostic accuracy.

 # Languages: